jessicaschmilovich/Flip-the-Switch/README.md

 # Flip the Switch

 Flip the Switch is a personalized mental well-being app designed to encourage positivity, build resilience, and help users manage their emotions through motivational quotes, positive advice, mood tracking, and adaptive mood-based challenges.
+I used JavaScript for functionality, React Native for the user interface, and Expo Go for testing and deployment across devices.

 **Features:**
 1. Daily Quotes